-Google offers grants that allow non-profits free advertising for up to £7,000 per month using Adwords on their search engine.
+Google offers grants that allow non-profits free advertising for up to $10,000 using Adwords on their search engine.
 These ads are then shown above the search results for specific keywords that are typed in by searchers.
 What keywords should you choose?
 Just choose any keywords you want your organization to be associated with, then run an ad campaign through Google.
 But make sure you think strategically when choosing the keywords and the page they’ll click through to, as this will help you get additional brand recognition and more supporters over time.

 7. Getting more out of your donations

 Everyone knows that getting donors to your cause is challenging.
 But not everyone knows that your donor acquisition doesn’t actually stop once a supporter reaches the donation form.
-Many charities don’t realize that most of their supporters landing on the donation page aren’t finishing the process.
+Many organizations don’t realize that most of their supporters landing on the donation page aren’t finishing the process.
 In fact, 70% of potential donors come to a non-profit’s donation form and leave before completing the transaction.
 That’s a lot of potential funds your non-profit is missing out on.

 Set up Giving Checkout here >